nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `recommend -g GAME_ID -t HOUR DAY`

 Command constraints:
-* The `HOUR` provided must be an integer within 0 to 23 inclusive, with 0 representing midnight `0000` of the current day and 23 representing `2300`.
+* The `HOUR` provided must be an integer within 0 to 23 inclusive, with 0 representing the 24-hour time (start of the day) `0000` and 23 representing the 24-hour time `2300`.
 * The `DAY` provided must be an integer within 1 - 7 inclusive, with `1` representing Monday and `7` representing Sunday.
 * The `GAME_ID` must be valid(contain only alphanumeric characters and be a single word)